bhaveshrordev/Devise7Rails/README.md

   <h2>Models</h2>
   <p>The application uses the Devise gem for user authentication.
 It includes a default User model provided by Devise.</p>
+  <p>The application also uses acts_as_votable gem on Message Model to manage upvote, downvote and bookmark functionality.</p>
 </html>